[Sorry. I had to to misquote Snakes on a Plane real quick. Too tempting.]

 - And this link for step-by-step instructions from the European Commission.
 Please note that your cat does not need the rabies antibody test if coming from the U.S.

-- You can access the U.K. Pet Health Certificate form here.
-Or here.
+- You can access the actual U.K. Pet Health Certificate form here, if flying from the U.S. Or here.

-STEP 5: Get all paperwork approved by APHIS/USDA at your state’s local office 10 days before flight.
+STEP 5: Get all paperwork approved by APHIS/USDA at your state’s local office no more than 10 days before flight.
 You can either mail this or make an in-person appointment.
 I vote in-person appointment.

 STEP 6: Get a fit-to-fly letter and clean bill of health from your vet and complete all paperwork from Step 4.
 Check and double-check you have everything correct!
 This must be no more than 10 days before your flight.
 Ideally, this would be a few days before your flight so you have some leeway time-wise in case your travel is delayed for some reason.